 About the Kingston High Street scheme

-The Kingston High Street scheme has now been completed (August 2018).
-The new cycle lane extends the Portsmouth Road two-way cycle lane north along High Street towards the town centre, between the junction with South Lane and the north side of the Kingston Hall Road/High Street roundabout.
+The Kingston High Street scheme, opened in August 2018, extends the Portsmouth Road two-way cycle lane north along High Street towards the town centre, between the junction with South Lane and the north side of the Kingston Hall Road/High Street roundabout.

-- installed a two-way segregated cycle track on the west side of High Street between South Lane and Kingston Hall Road (i.e. a continuation of the Portsmouth road layout);
+- Providing safe passage for cyclists travelling both ways into and out of Kingston Town Centre by installing a two-way segregated cycle track on the west side of High Street between South Lane and Kingston Hall Road (continuing the Portsmouth road layout)

-- installed new signage and markings indicating no waiting or loading restrictions at any time outside loading bays;
+- Regulating the parking along the road by installing new signage and markings indicating no waiting or loading restrictions at any time outside loading bays

-- provided an additional footway on the east side of Portsmouth Road to the north of South Lane;
+- Assisting the passage of pedestrians along the east side of Portsmouth Road by providing an additional footway to the north of South Lane

 - public consultation - June/July 2017